 Third-party cookies are often blocked and deleted through browser settings and security settings such as same origin policy; by default, Firefox blocks all third-party cookies.
 Blocking third-party cookies does not create login issues on websites (which can be an issue after blocking first-party cookies) and may result in seeing fewer ads on the Internet.

 Blocking third-party cookies increases user privacy and security but has created a problem for consumer tracking / ad serving firms, which often place ads that follow users around the Web.
-Mozilla’s decision threatens to make an impact equivalent to the market share of Firefox in their bottom line.
 Combined with the removal of third-party cookies by other means, some firms estimate that 40 percent of all third-party cookies are removed.
-Some firms argue that this will affect small business users who rely on third-party consumer tracking and ad serving for revenue.